tobiasbriones/blog/mathswe/eng/uiux/platform/feat/new-article-and-code-navigation-features-2023-09-09/index.md

 This responsive mobile navigation will allow mobile readers to efficiently move among articles, even on mobile devices that can only support one view at a time.

+## Source Code Navigation

+Articles can have an associated EP (Example Project) or subdirectory in which there are source files that can be browsed and read now in first class without exiting the site.

+This is another win for educational content[^x] as it allows direct access to the project's source code besides its article.

+[^x]: I've provided my content on mathsoftware.engineer under CC and BSD 🆓
+    licenses so far, so it's always been education-friendly

+EP source code, files like markdown, and images can be browsed and viewed with this feature.